 This mountain rises in the middle of the Bellingshausen Sea, a long, long way from anywhere.
 We met in the bar at midnight to make a decision.
 To put off a possible landing till morning could risk losing the window of clear, calm that had opened that day.
 We all agreed to go for an ‘all-nighter’ to attempt a landing.
-Zodiacs were out of the question, with only two landing sites, both on steep rocky shoreline on the western side with a heavy swell and 20k winds.
+Zodiacs were out of the question, with only two landing sites, both on steep rocky shorelines on the western side with a heavy swell and 20k winds.
 The only other option was by helicopter.
-I thrilled at this prospect.
+I was thrilled at this prospect.
 It would be another first for me.

 I stepped from the helicopter into another world, truly pristine.
 Towering above the ridge was Mount Lars Christensentoppen, 1,640 metres of pure andasite capped by ice that slumped in places, threatening to tumble into the sea.
 Pure white snow crunched beneath my feet as I followed the line of red flags guiding us up the ridge, clear of crevasses, away from the 200m cliffs.
-My cheeks tingled, my glasses fogged, my pulse quickened, my mind calmed.
+My cheeks tingled, my glasses fogged, my pulse quickened, and my mind calmed.
 Determined to absorb every last nuance of this adventure in the mystic 2am twilight, I slowed my pace, letting others pass.

 McMurdo Sound – the Holy Grail

-It took over two weeks to reach Ross Sea; a time spent spotting birds and whales, motoring through brash ice in Zodiacs, attending lectures in the theatre of University Ortelius, getting to know our fellow expeditioners.
-We almost didn’t make it as thick one- and two-year ice blocked the entrance to Ross Sea.
+It took over two weeks to reach the Ross Sea; a time spent spotting birds and whales, motoring through brash ice in Zodiacs, attending lectures in the theatre of University Ortelius, getting to know our fellow expeditioners.
+We almost didn’t make it as thick one- and two-year ice blocked the entrance to the Ross Sea.
 At the last moment, the wind changed direction and blew the ice north.

 As we approached McMurdo Sound, the enormity of it all overwhelmed me: the history; missing my mum who had passed away a few months before; fulfilling my dream; the continent – so much more powerful than I could ever have imagined.
 I needed to be by myself, so went to the bow and tried to come to grips with it all.
 Of course, I couldn’t.
-I cried a little, but was not sure for what.
+I cried a little but was not sure for what.
 Perhaps for the girl who so desperately wanted to come here, or for the adult who promised she would.